HiRoFa/quickjs_es_runtime/README.md

 * Create Promises and add reactions to promises
 * Modules (static and dynamic imports)
 * Invoking callbacks from EsValueFacade
+* get promise result blocking

 # next steps
-* get promise result blocking
+* add promise reactions
 * a lot more

 basicly getting it to the state where es_runtime is in